-Our Investment Strategy, designed to both robustly manage risks and take positive opportunities, has delivered 11.6% investment returns over the last 5 years.
+Our Investment Strategy, designed to both robustly manage risks and take positive opportunities, has delivered 9.7% investment returns over the last 5 years.
 Our successful financial performance is supported by our deep commitment to investing responsibly and we believe it is paramount in our ability to deliver sustainable, long term returns.
-We achieved a funding ratio of 103% at our March 2016 valuation, which is a fantastic result.
-We have one of the lowest total employer contribution rates in the Local Government Pension Scheme (LGPS), with our employers remaining committed to ensuring the Fund maintains its good position going forward.
-This means we can minimise the requirements of the Fund so as not to divert valuable resources from front line work, whilst providing secure funding for our members.
-On a like-for-like standard assumptions basis across the LGPS, our valuation results put us joint top on 123% according to the LGPS Scheme Advisory Board.
+We had a funding ratio of 102% at March 2018, which is amongst the best in the LGPS.
+Our employer contribution rates are also amongst the lowest, with our employers remaining committed to ensuring the Fund maintains its excellent position going forward.
+This means we can minimise the financial requirements of our employers so as not to divert valuable resources from front line work, whilst providing secure funding for our members.
+On a like-for-like standard assumptions basis across the LGPS, our 2016 formal valuation results put us joint best funded according to the LGPS Scheme Advisory Board.